blaze/blaze/docs/source/memory.rst

 The chunks are bits of data compressed as a whole, but that can be decompressed partially in order to improve the fetching of small parts of the array.
-This chunked nature of the carray objects, together with a buffered I/O, makes appends very cheap and fetches reasonably fast (although the modification of values can be an expensive operation).
+This chunked nature of the Array objects, together with a buffered I/O, makes appends very cheap and fetches reasonably fast (although the modification of values can be an expensive operation).